Face to Face Networking: The Beginning to Long Term Engagement

 1 Part – Face to Face (Ingredient 1)

-The first thing you have to do is go out and meet people.
-I hear business owners say that they find new business through word of mouth.
+The first thing you have to do get back out and meet people.
+I hear business owners say that they find new business through word of mouth and customers who advocate for them.
 Word of mouth is nice but people still have to see you.
 There is a lot of truth to “putting a face with a name”.
 I know networking can be difficult, boring and for some “a complete waste of time.”
-But it is necessary from time to time if you want people to learn more about what you do.
+But it is necessary, from time to time, if you want people to learn more about what you do.
+COVID has changed the way we network and how we interact with people.
+Some people enjoy the networking and communities that have been created on ZOOM and other meeting networks during this time.
+I know myself, I’m ZOOM-ed out.
+I want to see people, have conversation and read expressions.
+The interaction helps me to better understand that person, without distractions.

 If you don’t want to attend your standard networking event, then try a few other things.

-- Teach or Speak: I teach digital marketing and branding strategies 3-4 times a month for local businesses and corporations.
-It puts me in front of 20-30 people who are eager to learn something new in social media marketing and engagement.
-I get to introduce myself and talk about what my business offers, brand myself on all my presentations and literature and talk about some of my customers and clients, which gives them a free plug.
+- Teach or Speak: I teach digital marketing and branding strategies 2-3 times a month for local businesses and corporations.
+It puts me in front of 20-30 people who are eager to learn something new in social media marketing.
+I get to introduce myself and talk about what my business offers, brand myself on all my presentations and talk about some of my customers and clients, which gives them a free plug.
 After the session, attendees will normally connect with me online.
 In the end, I get more introductions and connections than during a networking event, and I get to put a face with a name.
+During COVID, I taught many classes through ZOOM.
+It was hard to teach an audience of people when I couldn’t see or hear them.
+I am looking forward to teaching in-person class again.

 - Volunteer or Support a Cause: By reaching out in the community or through a larger organization, you have the opportunity to meet many different people.
 It’s more casual and you can network through making a difference.
 I used to volunteer for the Deutsche Bank Championship in Norton, MA.
 The director of the tournament sat on my Chamber board for a number of years.
 I had the opportunity to volunteer in one of their corporate suites and made great connections with vendors as well as attendees.